 The games are really easy to prepare – just print the game you want and either laminate it or if you really want no prep put it in a page protector (I get the thicker ones and they really protect the game).
-Then just print off your rules and the recording sheets and you’re done!
+Then print your rules and the recording sheets and you’re done!

 Where possible, an answer guide for the game is provided and many of the games are Common Core aligned as well as being appropriate for the Australian Curriculum.

 Grab a Pack

-You can grab a massive bundle of 78 games which includes both ‘Kiddie Capers’ and ‘Animal Antics’ to cover the whole school year from my TpT store by clicking here or the picture below.
+You can grab a massive bundle of 78 games for second grade which includes both ‘Kiddie Capers' and ‘Animal Antics' to cover the whole school year from my TpT store by clicking here or the picture below.
 If you would prefer to purchase this from our store on Teachers Pay Teachers, please click this link.